pgautoupgrade/docker-pgautoupgrade/README.md

-This is a PostgreSQL Docker container for the Redash project.
+This is a PostgreSQL Docker container that automatically upgrades your database.

-It's whole purpose in life is to automatically detect the version of PostgreSQL used in the existing PostgreSQL data directory, and automatically upgrade it (if needed) to the latest version of PostgreSQL.
+It's whole purpose in life is to automatically detect the version of PostgreSQL used in the existing PostgreSQL data directory, and automatically upgrade it (if needed) to the required version of PostgreSQL.

 After this, the PostgreSQL server starts and runs as per normal.